-Academic Guidelines and Graduate School Policies - 2012-2013 Graduate Catalog)
+Academic Guidelines and Graduate School Policies (excerpted from 2016-2017 Graduate Catalog)

 The passing grades in graduate courses are A, B, C, and S (satisfactory).
-Courses with the grades of D, F, U (unsatisfactory), I (incomplete), W (withdrawal), X (audit), or XU (unsatisfactory audit) cannot be used to satisfy any of the requirements of a graduate degree.
+Courses with the grades of D, F (failure to meet the academic requirement of the course), FN (failure because the student never attended/accessed/participated), FW (failure because the student stopped attending class or completing coursework), U (unsatisfactory), I (incomplete), W (withdrawal), X (audit), or XU (unsatisfactory audit) cannot be used to satisfy any of the requirements of a graduate degree.
 Students may not enroll in graduate courses on a pass/fail basis.
-Grade points are determined by equating the grade for each semester hour as follows: A with 4, B with 3, C with 2, D with 1, and F with 0.
+Grade points are determined by equating the grade for each semester hour as follows: A with 4; B with 3; C with 2; D with 1; and F, FN, and FW with 0.
 The average is computed by dividing the total number of grade points earned by the total number of graduate credits attempted.
 Hours for grades of S and U are not considered in calculating a GPA.
 (Grades of S and U are only awarded in a limited number of courses; courses for which S and U grades apply are noted in departmental course offerings.)
 An audited course may not be repeated for credit.
 Courses taken for undergraduate credit may not be repeated for graduate credit.

 Admission to candidacy for a degree and the awarding of such a degree depends upon the maintenance of a minimum grade point average of 3.0 (B) or higher in all graduate work attempted.
-No substitutions may be made on the degree plan for courses in which the student earns grades below B. No course for which a student has received a grade of C or better may be repeated for credit unless the course is more than 6 years old.
-No course for which a student has received a grade of D or below may be used to satisfy degree requirements.
+No substitutions may be made on the degree plan for courses in which the student earns grades below B. No course for which a student has received a grade of D or below may be used to satisfy degree requirements.

 A course may not be used to satisfy the requirements of more than one degree unless the student is enrolled in an integrated baccalaureate/master’s degree program.

-A graduate degree will not be awarded to a student who earns grades of C, D, F or U in more than six semester hours of graduate-level work in a program requiring 30 to 46 semester hours, or more than nine semester hours of such work in a program which requires 47 or more hours with the exception of the Counseling program which allows no more than six semester hours of grades lower than C. With the approval of the departmental graduate committee, courses that are outdated, (more than 6 years old), will not be counted against the maximum allowable hours of grades of C or lower once an extension of time has been granted.
+A graduate degree in a program requiring 30 to 46 semester hours will not be awarded to a student who earns grades of C, D, F, FN, FW, or U in more than six semester hours of graduate work, including any grades that are subsequently replaced using the grade replacement policy.
+A graduate degree in a program requiring 47 or more semester hours will not be awarded to a student who earns grades of C, D, F, FN, FW, or U in more than nine semester hours of graduate work, including any grades that are subsequently replaced using the grade replacement policy, with the exception of the Communication Sciences and Disorders program and the Counseling program.
+The Communication Sciences and Disorders program allows no more than seven semester hours of grades C, D, F, FN, FW, or U, including any grades that are subsequently replaced using the grade replacement policy.
+The Counseling program allows no more than six semester hours of grades C, D, F, FN, FW, or U, including any grades that are subsequently replaced using the grade replacement policy.
+With the approval of the departmental graduate committee, courses that are outdated (more than 6 years old) will not be counted against the maximum allowable hours of grades of C or lower once an extension of time has been granted.

 Admission to candidacy in a doctoral program occurs when a student has completed all of the requirements for the degree up to and including qualifying assessment; the student is said to be a candidate for the doctoral degree at this time.

-After at least nine semester hours of graduate work at the University have been completed and before the completion of 15 semester hours, the student must file the Graduate Degree Plan.
-Graduate Degree Plans can be obtained from the School of Graduate Studies or online at wiu.edu/grad.
+Prior to the completion of 21 semester hours of graduate work at the University, the student must file the Graduate Degree Plan.
+The Graduate Degree Plan form can be obtained from the School of Graduate Studies or online at wiu.edu/grad.
 The completed degree plan should be filed with the chair of the departmental graduate committee who will then forward the document for approval to the School of Graduate Studies.

 Once a student's Graduate Degree Plan has been approved by the graduate school, changes in the degree program can only be made by petition.
 Petition forms may be obtained in the School of Graduate Studies or online at wiu.edu/grad and, upon completion, submitted to that office.
 A student who re-enters the University after an absence of three or more years, excluding summer sessions, must re-submit his or her Graduate Degree Plan based on the current catalog unless permission is obtained from the dean of the college in which he or she is enrolled and from the School of Graduate Studies to use the original Graduate Degree Plan.